enzomendez315/Lox-Cpp/README.md

 [^1]: Dynamically-typed means that the interpreter assigns variables a type at runtime based on the variable's value.
-This is different from a statically-typed language like Java or C++, where variable types are known at compile time.
+This is different from a statically-typed language like Java or C, where variable types are known at compile time.

 [^2]: https://craftinginterpreters.com/contents.html